 The reported values will be an average of the results from all runs on a given sample (average of four on dual columns instruments and two on single column instruments).
 A result that is + or - 5% from the mean value of all results generated will be discarded.
 If the results from vial one to vial two on any given analysis set varies by more than 5%, an entire new analysis set will be prepared and run.
 Standards must be within 5% of the projected value (+/-0.002 for the 0.02 standards), or new vials will be prepared and run.
 Any value less than 0.02 grams of ethanol per 100 mLs. will be reported as 0 grams of ethanol per 100 mLs.
 If the results are greater than the highest standard in the run, 0.30, the results will be reported as greater than 0.30 g of ethanol per 100 mL of blood.
-After results are documented on the Blood Alcohol Request and Report form it will be reviewed by another Forensic Scientist or the Forensic Science Section Supervisor and signed off on the Blood Alcohol Analysis Review Sheet (CHEMFORMBA1) showing the entire number of specimens and their results.
-A technical review will be completed by another Forensic Scientist on at least one batch of tests per month, and signed off on the Blood Alcohol Analysis Technical Review sheet (CHEMFORMBA3),
+After results are documented on the Blood Alcohol Request and Report form it will be subject to Administrative Review by the Forensic Chemistry Unit Technical Lead or their designee, who will signed the Blood Alcohol Analysis Review Sheet (CHEMFORMBA1) showing the entire number of specimens and their results.
+A Technical Review will be completed by a qualified Forensic Scientist on at least one batch of analyses per month.
+The Technical Reviewer will signed the Blood Alcohol Analysis Technical Review sheet (CHEMFORMBA3),